gauravsingh1281/Rentalog.in--Frontend/README.md

 ---

 ## License 📄
 Rentalog is released under the **MIT License**.
-By contributing to this project, you agree to provide your contributions under the same license.
+Your contributions are subject to the same license.

 ---

-Feel free to customize the formatting and content based on your preferences.
-This readme provides a more organized and visually appealing structure with a dedicated section for contributors.
+Feel the power of Rentalog - where property management meets innovation.
+Let's build the future together! 🏡